 - Lemon Kale Salad

-Make ahead and Storage Suggestions
+Make ahead and Storage Tips

 - Over time the flavors of this dish only get better, making it an excellent make ahead dish.
 Just reheat on the stovetop and serve!